infinity0/msg-notes/appendix/05-hybrid.rst

 earlier), rejected packets, and junk or resent packets.
 "Interesting" will be defined in more detail later.
 (It should be clear from context whether we are talking about packets or only "interesting" packets.)

+We include the (unauthenticated) author and recipients in the hash, which means that our consistency checks also commit to the consistency of this metadata at those packets.
+This is important, because our logic about which packets to accept/reject also depends on this information (as described later).

 pId-type is an optional piece of information, if we want to also check that everyone interprets the packet in the same way, in case this might be ambiguous